 - Assuming a CEO impacts performance positively or negatively by 20%.
 His or her impact on business performance would have a variance of 6M.

-- Leadership style and the values of leader are crucial.
+- Leadership style and the values of the leader are crucial.
 You want someone who is going to be a magnet to attract the best people into your business and inspire your most valued people, your existing high achievers and rising stars.
 A poor leader and one whose values are not correctly aligned may result in a gradual exodus of your best talents.